Disconnected Agreement in Networks Prone to Link Failures: Agreement with Linear Messages

 \Paragraph{An overview of the algorithm.}

 Every node maintains a counter of round numbers, incremented when a round begins.
-In each round, node~$p$ generates a new timestamp~$r$ equal to the current value of the round counter, and forms a pair $(\texttt{name}_p, r)$, which we call a \emph{timestamp pair} of node~$p$.
-Such pairs flow through the network forwarded by all nodes to their neighbors.
-For the purpose of this forwarding, if node~$p$ has a timestamp pair of a node~$q$ and $p$ either generates a new timestamp pair for~$q$, in case $p=q$, or receives new timestamp pairs for~$q$, when $q\ne p$, then $p$ keeps only the pair for~$q$ with the greatest timestamp and discards pairs with smaller timestamps.
+In each round, a node~$p$ generates a new timestamp~$r$ equal to the current value of the round counter, and forms a pair $(\texttt{name}_p, r)$, which we call a \emph{timestamp pair} of node~$p$.
+Such timestamp pairs are sent to the neighbors, to be forwarded through the network.
+Each node node~$p$ stores a timestamp pair with the latest timestamp for a node it has ever received a timestamp pair from, and sends all such pairs to the neighbors in every round.

-An execution of the algorithm at a node is partitioned into \emph{epochs}, each being a contiguous interval of rounds.
+An execution of the algorithm at a node is partitioned into \emph{epochs}, each epoch being a contiguous interval of rounds.
 Epochs are not coordinated among nodes, and each node governs its own epochs.
 The first epoch begins at round zero, and for the following epochs, the last round of an epoch is remembered in order to discern timestamp pairs sent in the following epochs.
 For the purpose of monitoring progress of discovering the nodes in the connected component during an epoch, each node maintains a separate collection of timestamp pairs, which we call \emph{pairs serving the epoch}.
 This collection stores only timestamp pairs sent in the current epoch, a pair with the greatest timestamp per node which originally generated the pair.